 - Infection: The biggest risk of Parenteral Nutrition is an infection.
 There are two areas which can become infected: - Catheter exit site (where the dressing covers) we will check this daily to make sure the dressing is clean and in place.
 The nurses will follow a strict procedure when changing the dressing to help reduce the risk of infection. - Hub or port of the catheter (where we connect and disconnect the feed) - to reduce the risk of infection we do not disconnect the bag unless it is empty or medical staff request it to stop. - Never reconnect a bag once it is disconnected.
-Nurses will follow a strict procedure when changing, starting or stopping the bags. - Pneumothorax: There is a small chance (two in 100) of causing some damage to the lung while inserting a central line.
+Nurses will follow a strict procedure when changing, starting or stopping the bags. - Pneumothorax: There is a small chance (2 in 100) of causing some puncture to the lung while inserting a central line which can result in air in the lung lining / leakage of air from the lung.